mattvenn/piffin/reaction_timer/lesson-6.md

 ### Extension activity

-We don't get a great representation of reaction time without making multiple measurements (just like in science).
+They don't get a great representation of reaction time without making multiple measurements (just like in science).
 Find a way to repeat the test 3 times and make an average before printing a final score.

 ## Who's the fastest? : 10 minutes

 Now it's time to run the competition!
-To save time, we'll play a 'sudden death' tournament.
-If you lose then you get knocked out.
+To save time, they'll play a 'sudden death' tournament.
+If a student loses then they get knocked out.

 Ask all pairs to test each other.
 The winners then play against each other.
 A class of 30 should only need 5 tests to find the overall winner.